 5. Natural Mulch (The Budget-Friendly & Natural Choice)

-What to Use: The type of mulch you choose is very important.
-You want a mulch made from cedar or pine bark that has larger, smoother chips or nuggets.
+What to Use: The type of mulch you choose is significant.
+You want mulch made from cedar or pine bark with larger, smoother chips or nuggets.
 Avoid finely shredded mulch, as it can create splinters.

 CRITICAL SAFETY WARNING: You must NEVER use Cocoa Mulch.
 It is made from cocoa bean shells and contains theobromine, which is toxic to dogs, just like chocolate.